 Last weekend I went on one of the most relaxing jungle retreats in Malaysia.
-Since moving here, the jungle has become my favourite place to be.
+Since moving to Kuala Lumpur, the jungle has become my favourite place to be.
 I’m fortunate enough that my condo faces one and for ages I’ve been dreaming of taking things one step further and sleeping in it too!

 I definitely found it.

-Just a 1.5 hour car ride from Kuala Lumpur you will find The Dusun, perched opposite the Berembun Forest Reserve in Seremban.
+Just a mere 1.5 hour car ride south of Kuala Lumpur will lead you to The Dusun, perched opposite the hilly Berembun Forest Reserve in Seremban.
 The resort has been strategically positioned not only to be amidst nature, but have complete views of it.

-The living room is open plan with a kitchen behind, allowing the gentle breeze to keep you cool.
-We stayed here most of the time and dined, read, or just gazed upon the lush flora as we spoke about how amazing it would be to live completely off the grid.
+We stayed here most of the time to dine, read, or just gaze upon the lush flora as we spoke about how amazing it would be to live completely off the grid.

 After two nights of bliss, we could have easily stayed a week.
 The Dusun is the perfect place to recharge batteries after a crazy work schedule and leave feeling zen.
 As it was made so comfortable, it felt like a home in the woods.

-I also loved how sustainable their practices were.
+I loved how sustainable their practices were.
 They pride themselves on hiring staff from the local Kampung (village) and shop from small entrepreneurs and other responsible businesses.
-Their resort respected nature and honours sustainable farming and building.
-From eco-friendly body wash, to the non-use of pesticides and in house composting, they take responsible tourism seriously.

 For the best rates, you can book via Booking.com.

-As I searched for jungle retreats previously, this January a 20% off deal popped up as a sponsored link on my Instagram account.
+As I searched for jungle retreats previously, a 20% off deal popped up in January as a sponsored link on my Instagram account.
 Do keep a look out at the beginning of the year for discounts.

 The Dusun is just a 1.5 hour drive south of Kuala Lumpur.

-We don’t have a car but always rent one using GoCar.
+We don’t have our own car but always rent one using GoCar.
 There are multiple GoCars dotted around KL and it’s usually more convenient than venturing to a car rental.